EmonZaman/UVA/README.md

 # UVA
-These are the some problem solutions of UVA online judge that I have solved in my university life till now.
+These are the some problems of UVA online judge that I have solved in my university life till now.